thesomeexp/ng-online-shopping-cart/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Copyright Google LLC.
+All Rights Reserved.
+Use of this source code is governed by an MIT-style license that can be found in the LICENSE file at http://angular.io/license